LandSandBoat/lsb-wiki/Server-installation---setup-[Raspberry-pi-3b-4,-Raspbian-OS].md

 exit
 ```

+Next, copy these config files from conf/default to the conf folder:

+cp conf/default/* conf/

-Now we are going to enter the username and password for sql inside three different files login.conf, map.conf, and search_server.conf  For each of these, there will be a line that says ```mysql_login``` and mysql_password```.
+Now we are going to enter the username and password for sql inside three different files login.conf, map.conf, and search_server.conf
+For each of these, there will be a line that says ```mysql_login``` and mysql_password```.

 You want to change them so that they match the username and password you created to log in to your DB.
 For example from
 ```